Driftstack DRIFTSTACK docs

 { "name": "<key-name>", "scopes": ["read", "write"] }

-Other action types carry minimal payloads (often {} or a single contextual field — e.g. account.password_changed is empty).
+Other action types carry minimal payloads (often just one or two contextual fields — e.g. account.logout carries the web session_id; account.password_changed carries via: "password_reset" plus the network-identity fields noted in the caveat above).
 Consumers should default-handle unknown payload shapes gracefully; new fields are additive.

 Export